There are popular and quite cheap amateur telescope mounts from different vendors: Sky-Watcher, Celestron, etc.

-L1 is ferrite bead, which i get from the old motherboard (you can find this beads around USB ports).
+L1 is a ferrite bead, which I get from the old motherboard (you can find these beads around USB ports).
 This part is needed to reduce EMI noise from the FT232R and associated circuitry being radiated down the USB cable to the USB host.

-Resistor R3 and R4 is are matching elements and can improve stability when long USB cable is used.
+Resistor R3 and R4 are are matching elements and can improve stability when the long USB cable is used.

-All elements are mounted on compact two-sided board.
+All elements are mounted on a compact two-sided board.

 On the USB side, I used a type B socket, which is very common and reliable.

 …most of the mounts, except Skywatcher EQ6.

-This mount uses DB9 (well known as a “com port”) connector and maybe a little confusing, but this is TTL UART.
+This mount uses a DB9 (well known as a “comport”) connector and maybe a little confusing, but this is TTL UART.
 I don’t know why Sky-Watcher did this.

 Most of the made devices I sold for the local astronomy community and astronomy amateurs.

 All users are happy 🙂

 Of course, this device can be used not only with telescopes.
 This is a just good USB to UART adapter with isolation so it can be used anywhere with any devices (which can supply 6-12 volts).